Best 4 Day Paris Itinerary for Solo Travel (2023)

 Art on the Left Bank

-To save money, look into getting a combined museum ticket for entrance to the Musée Rodin (Day 3), which is good for a single entry to each museum and valid for three months.
+A different option is getting a combined museum ticket for entrance to the Musée Rodin (Day 3), which is good for a single entry to each museum and valid for three months.
+Otherwise, simply get your Musée Rodin entry ticket alone.

 Hungry?
 Rest your feet for a drink and light snack at the museum.
 When you’ve had your fill of art, wander along the Seine or explore more of the Latin Quarter.
 Stroll through the 17th century Le Jardin du Luxembourg (Luxembourg Gardens) – the perfectly kept lawns are off limits – before a night out of dinner and drinks.